herculesinc/pg-io/bin/README.md

   * __arrays__ - arrays are parametrized same as objects
   * __null__ or __undefined__ - always inlined as 'null'
   * __functions__ - functions are parametrized as follwos:
-    - `valueOf()` mehtod is called on the function, and if it returns a pritive value, the value is inlined
+    - `valueOf()` mehtod is called on the function, and if it returns a primitive value, the value is inlined
     - otherwise QueryError will be thrown

 It is also possible to parametrize arrays of primitives in a special way to make them useful for `IN` clauses.
 This can be done by using `[[]]` brackets.
 In this case, the parameterization logic is as follows: